 For state, local, and tribal recipients, PASS funds may not be used to pay for any item or cost funded under the award (equipment, personnel, training, etc.) if that item or cost was otherwise budgeted with state, local, or BIA funds.
-In addition, recipients may not reallocate state, local, or BIA funds from one area within the recipient's operating budget to another as a result of receiving PASS award funds.
+In addition, recipients may not reallocate state, local, or BIA funds already budgeted for award purposes as a result of receiving PASS award funds.
 If you have questions concerning this award term and how it pertains to your project budget, please contact your COPS Office Program Manager.